jhsaily/AStarDemonstration/README.md

 ImpactJS-AStar
 ==============

-A pathfinding algorithm demonstration written with the ImpactJS libraries.
+A pathfinding algorithm demonstration written with the FlashPunk libraries.